kahlan/kahlan/docs/README.md

 ### <a name="instance-stubing"></a>Instance Stubbing

-When you are testing your application, sometimes you need a simple polyvalent instance to simply receive a couple of calls for unit testing a behavior.
-In this case your can create a simple polyvalent instance using `Stub::create()`:
+When you are testing your application, sometimes you need a simple & polyvalent instance to receive a couple of calls. `Stub::create()` can create such instance:

 ```php
 it("generates a polyvalent instance", function() {